Book on Shenandoah Murders Highlights Work of Innocence Project at UVA Law

 “Trailed” was just tabbed as June’s book of the month by the Oxygen Channel’s book club and was reviewed by The New York Times in May.

-Through the pages of “Trailed,” Miles unpacks the investigation of the murders of Julianne Williams and Laura “Lollie” Winans, from the moment their bodies were found just off the Bridle Trail near Luray in 1996 to the frantic efforts of Enright and her Innocence Project students to persuade the Federal Bureau of Investigation to conduct further testing of male DNA found at the crime scene, or to allow Rice’s team to conduct their own testing.
+Through the pages of “Trailed,” Miles unpacks the investigation of the murders of Julianne Williams and Laura “Lollie” Winans, from the moment their bodies were found just off the Bridle Trail near Luray in 1996 to the frantic efforts of Enright and her Innocence Project students to persuade the FBI to conduct further testing of male DNA found at the crime scene, or to allow Rice’s team to conduct their own testing.

 Earlier DNA testing excluded Rice, but was described as “inconclusive” in excluding known serial killer Richard Marc Evonitz, who committed suicide just two months after Rice’s federal indictment.
 Rice had fallen under suspicion because he had attempted, but failed, to kidnap a cyclist on Skyline Drive about a year later.

 Ultimately, Miles reaches the same conclusion as Enright: Rice was not in the national park the day of the murder, and Evonitz may have been.
 (Evonitz’s grandmother was dying at a hospital in Harrisonburg — 25 minutes from the park — at the time.
 He took leave from work to be with her, and he was not at the hospital when the murders occurred, according to Enright.)